• Skip to primary navigation

 📍Tips

 2. Brown the chorizo first helps to add a rich flavor and color to the dish.
-Skip this if you are in a hurry, but I highly recommend doing it for the best colour and flavour.
+Skip this if you are in a hurry, but I highly recommend doing it for the best color and flavor.

 3. Remove excess fat released from cooking the chicken and the chorizo with one or two paper towels.
 It can be a little too oily otherwise.

-4. Use cast iron skillet to make this dish but if you don’t have a skillet you may use any tray or ovenproof dish the size you desire.
-I personally love cooking in cast iron dishes as I the food tastes clearly different and that’s a lot better I’d say.
+4. Use a cast iron skillet to make this dish but if you don’t have a skillet you may use any tray or ovenproof dish the size you desire.
+I love cooking in cast iron dishes as the food tastes clearly different and that’s a lot better.

 🍗 More chicken dishes you may really enjoy: